-Mentors are the primary agents of educator empowerment at The Academy.
-By word and example, they call educators into a way of working that invites youth into Christian adulthood.
+Mentors are the primary agents of youth leader empowerment at The Academy.
+By word and example, they call leaders into a way of working that invites youth into Christian adulthood.

 Mentoring is an on-site residential job that includes room and board.
-Mentors accompany their small groups all day, every day throughout The Academy week providing insight, questions, wonder, love, and joy, and provoking students to seek goodness, truth, and beauty.
+Mentors accompany their small group of leaders all day, every day throughout The Academy week providing insight, questions, wonder, love, and joy, and provoking leaders to seek goodness, truth, and beauty.

 Mentors are excellent discussion leaders.
 They capably sustain discussions for three hours or more without using the discussions for didactic or manipulative purposes.
 Rather, Mentors practice hospitality and liberation to help students be who they are, say what they think, love one another, and talk about the same things while they seek a single, unknown truth together.

 Mentors enjoy humbly engaging with a wide variety of topics, experiences, and cultural or natural artifacts.
 They easily and attractively relate with people of various personalities and temperaments.
 They quickly recognize others' fears, hopes, and feelings.
 Christianity has clearly shaped their imagination, vocabulary, and practice, and they model that to their small group.
 They respond to unexpected changes with flexibility and grace.